nkjm/account-link-demo/README.md

 # Getting started

+*You need to have todoist and LINE account*

 - Create a new channel of LINE Messaging API in [LINE developer console](https://developers.line.me/console/)
 - Create a new app in [Todoist App Management](https://developer.todoist.com/appconsole.html)
 - Deploy bot instance to heroku.